tinymce/tinymce-docs/ui-components/autocompleter.md

 ## Overview

-An automcompleter displays suggestions while the user is typing.
+An autocompleter displays suggestions while the user is typing.
 Suggestions are shown when the trigger character is typed in (e.g. ':').
-Pressing esc should close the autocompleter.
+Pressing `esc` should close the autocompleter.

 ## How to create custom autocompleters